9 Budgeting Strategies for Single Parents

 For single parents, rising costs like college tuition, which for public universities has grown by 226% since 1995, and healthcare are just more concerns to add to an already-long list.

 It's not all doom and gloom; in fact, there is a positive side to handling finances and other budgetary choices on your own.

 Being a single parent has its perks, too!

-Single parents (and their children), especially, moms, qualify for several powerful financial aid programs that married couples do not enjoy.
+Single parents (especially moms) qualify for several powerful financial aid programs that married couples do not enjoy:

 - Special aid to afford to go back to school | College Scholarships